Campenaerts tackles hill on foot after needing second bike change in ITT

 Cycling

+Devastating Dennis blitzes field to defend ITT world title in style161 views • 28 minutes ago

-The marginal gains of Time Trialling: Wiggins on little changes that make a big difference241 views • 6 hours ago
+The marginal gains of Time Trialling: Wiggins on little changes that make a big difference259 views • 7 hours ago

+'I'm still here to win' - Dennis revels in perfect day in ITT after 'tough year'18 views • Just now

+Highlights: Dennis still the time-trial master as young pretender Evenepoel clinches silver45 views • Just now

-Campenaerts tackles hill on foot after needing second bike change in ITTview • Just now
+Campenaerts tackles hill on foot after needing second bike change in ITT114 views • Just now

-WATCH - Dygert's sensational ride to take the world title932 views • 22 hours ago
+WATCH - Dygert's sensational ride to take the world title946 views • 23 hours ago

-Dygert - The whole year has been building up to this306 views • 19 hours ago
+Dygert - The whole year has been building up to this308 views • 21 hours ago

-Price-Pejtersen crashes and splashes into giant puddle during time trial11,280 views • Yesterday at 13:29
+Price-Pejtersen crashes and splashes into giant puddle during time trial11,537 views • Yesterday at 13:29

-How Bjerg secured terrific hat-trick in U23 world time trial238 views • Yesterday at 15:16

-60 Second Pro with Bradley Wiggins - How to ride the perfect time trial172 views • Yesterday at 16:14

 0Read and react